elewa-academy/micro-projects/README.md

     * [The First Shall be Last](https://www.codewars.com/kata/scrolling-text)
 * Send us your favorites!

+For more abstract challenges, check out [The Euler Project](https://projecteuler.net) .
 Learn more about this study method in _The Notional Machine_, a project from our [Fundamentals Series](https://elewa-academy.github.io/Fundamentals/).